prem-muthedath/timer/README.md

 These concerns led me to a wholly different design with a new set of small objects, each doing just 1 thing.
-At the heart of my framework is an abstraction called `TimingTests`, an object that represents a eet of timing tests (i.e., the set of test methods to be timed) for a given collection size.
-Each timing test in `TimingTests` is in turn represented by another object called `TimingTest`.
+At the heart of my framework is an abstraction called `TimingTests`, an object that represents a set of timing tests (i.e., the set of test methods to be timed) for a given collection size.
+Each timing test in `TimingTests` is in turn represented by an object called `TimingTest`.
 At the framework level, `TimingTests` is an abstract class with no timing tests but with code to time all timing tests.
-Subclasses (such as  ListSearch.java` in `src/tests/timer/`) with concrete timing tests resuse this code to time all their timing tests.
+Subclasses (such as `ListSearch.java` in `src/tests/timer/`) with concrete timing tests resuse this code to time all their timing tests.
 The other object, `TimingTest`, is  responsible for timing the test method it encapsulates.
 My core framework boils down to 5 objects, compared to 2 in Beck's, but this increase is just fine, because we now have tinier objects with clear responsibilities.
 Finally, I found my object names in Beck's own description of his timer framework!

-My framework does exactly the same thing as Beck's: it times a set of test methods over a range of collection sizes.
+The framework here does exactly the same thing as Beck's: it times a set of test methods over a range of collection sizes.
 Just for fun, I have also designed a reporting model that allows you to: